sundstl1/Y2-robot-arm/README.md

     * A joint will always choose the shortest rotation direction to its set angle.
     * There is no physics simulation. movement speed is simply limited as a max change in angle / timeunit.
     * The coordinates of the arm endpoint is shown at the top of the window (origo is a the root of the arm).
-    * The amount of joints and arm lengths may be easily edited in main.py (lines 13-23)
+    * The amount of joints and arm lengths may be chosen by command line arguments.